 The study demonstrates that growth hormone rates, varietal differences, and their interactions significantly influenced vegetative growth and nutrient uptake of ornamental palm varieties.
-Application rate of 0.6 ml/L, consistently enhanced plant height, leaf production, stem girth, and nutrient uptake, indicating an optimal concentration for promoting growth and physiological efficiency.
+Application rate of 0.6 ml/L consistently enhanced plant height, leaf production, stem girth, and nutrient uptake, indicating an optimal concentration for promoting growth and physiological efficiency.
 The Golden Palm variety exhibited the strongest positive response to hormone treatments, closely followed by the Queen Palm, whereas the Fan Palm showed relatively poor performance.
 Nutrient uptake efficiency was also enhanced; nitrogen and potassium uptake were highest at 0.8 ml/L, while phosphorus uptake peaked at 0.4 ml/L, indicating nutrient-specific optimal concentrations.
 These findings confirm that exogenous growth regulators can effectively mitigate the slow growth and poor establishment typical of ornamental palms under tropical conditions.
 It is therefore recommended that 0.6 ml/L be adopted for optimum nursery performance of Golden and Queen Palm varieties.

 Table 1: Chemical and physical properties of the top soil used for the experimental site